National Longitudinal Survey of Children and Youth (NLSCY)

 Possible sources of nonsampling errors in the NLSCY include: response errors due to sensitive questions, poor memory, translated questionnaires, approximate answers, and conditioning bias; nonresponse errors; and coverage errors.

 In the case of nonresponse errors, weight adjustments are performed to minimize the effect of bias due to total nonresponse.
 Some longitudinal respondents do not participate in every cycle.
 This is cycle non-response.
 When dealing with the longitudinal data for a respondent, data from every cycle is not necessarily available.
-For example, a child may be a respondent in Cycles 1, 3, 4, 5 , 6 and 7, but not Cycle 2.
-If data from every cycle is crucial, the analyst can limit himself to children without cycle non-response and use the longitudinal weights for this group, variable GWTCWD1L.
+For example, a child may be a respondent in Cycles 1, 3, 4, 5 , 6, 7 and 8, but not Cycle 2.
+If data from every cycle is crucial, the analyst can limit himself to children without cycle non-response and use the longitudinal weights for this group, variable HWTCWD1L.

-Regarding partial nonresponse, imputation is performed on the following variables: adult income, youth income, household income, adult labour force, and Motor and Social Development items.
+Regarding partial nonresponse, imputation is performed on the following variables: adult income, youth income, household income, and Motor and Social Development items.

 In the case of coverage errors, the longitudinal and cross-sectional weights are post-stratified to population counts to minimize coverage bias.
 Sources of coverage error arising from the use of the LFS include: only LFS respondents are selected by the NLSCY sample; and the NLSCY sample is selected based on the household's composition at the time of the LFS interview.

-- ARCHIVED - National Longitudinal Survey of Children and Youth (NLSCY), Cycle 7 - Microdata User Guide (PDF Version, 1905.40kb)
+- National Longitudinal Survey of Children and Youth (NLSCY), Cycle 8 - Microdata User Guide

 This manual has been produced to facilitate the manipulation of the microdata files of the survey results and to document data quality and other analytical issues regarding the survey.